 Error message localization

-If when running your application based on 1C:Enterprise platform the system encounters an error related to incorrect usage of script in your application, it displays an error message.
+If when running your application based on 1C:Enterprise platform the system encounters an error related to incorrect usage of the script in your application, it displays an error message.
 In the error message, there are three parts:

 - Name of the module where the error occurred